petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/reverting-changes.md

 If you've selected to publish *Later*, you are redirected to the Review Changes page for your new publication.
 At this point, you can make further changes to your publication, and then publish when ready.

 !!! warning
-    Be careful when reverting a publication with components that generate new versions when edited (e.g., web content).
+    Be careful when reverting a publication containing components that generate new versions when edited (e.g., web content).

     These components are treated as additions rather than modifications when they are edited during a publication.
 Consequently, they are deleted instead of being restored to their previous state when the publication is reverted.

-    Conversely, components modified during publication (e.g., sites, documents, and media) are reverted to their previous states before publication.
+    Conversely, components modified during publication (e.g., sites, documents, and media) that don't generate new versions are reverted to their previous states before publication.

 ## Related Topics